philocalyst/blueboy/README.md

 # Welcome to BlueBoy

 BlueBoy(bboy) is a command-line utility for controlling Bluetooth on macOS.
+Who doesn't hate clicking through out-of-the way, poorly-designed, swiftUI menus on macOS?
+Here, we love the CLI.
+You may have heard of blueutil?
+This is its spirtual successor.
 It provides a simple and effective way to manage Bluetooth devices, check system states, and list available, paired, or connected devices directly from your terminal.
-It's a modern recreation of the classic `blueutil` project, built in modern swift.
+Very powerful for automation.

+With a modern CLI interface with slightly more readable errors, this is the beginnning of a bright future for bluetooth management on macOS.
+It uses a whole new high-level bluetooth library that you can integrate into your own app.
+So hip hip hooray for bluetooth!

 > A note on feature-parity with blueutil: there are some hyper-private frameworks that blueutil uses that I haven't been able to get to work here.
-This means all of the set methods, and get discoverability.
+This means all of the set methods, and the discoverability getter.
 If you happen to be skilled in briding obj-c and swift, and especially interfacing with private frameworks from Swift, please open a PR, or shoot me an email!

 ## Brief Summary